johnwhite20/johnwhite20.github.io/_posts/2024-03-06-initial-quote.md

 ---

 {: .box-success}
-I received the quotation to carry out the repairs to our track.
+I received the quotation today to carry out the repairs to our track including the additional materials required.

 I received an email today from Mike McCart at Glenquicken Road Recycling.
 The text is shown below: